nocvp/nocvp-api-docs/source/includes/_category.md

 #### Response

-The Response must be empty and http status code 204 No Content
+The Response likes <a href="#list-category">Category Object</a> with additional fields of deletedAt and deletedBy.

 ## Poster Upload

-set to isPoster true and set category reference id
+Poster upload process is almost same with add media flow, only difference is setting isPoster to true and asset or category fields.

-You need to the <a href="#add-media">upload flow</a>
+Have a look to <a href="#add-media">add media flow.</a>